On-demand materials navigation bar: IJS homepage, Wk1, Wk2, Wk3, Wk4, Wk5, Wk6, Wk7, Wk8, Wk9, Wk10, Wk11, Wk12, Wk13

 For an introduction to special needs education in Japan, see the article by Taro Numano, and Ben Dorman’s article on the challenges of raising his autistic son in Japan.
 Both are listed below in Academic Articles for ALHP Section.

-Japanese educational performance in international comparison: Here are the strong scores in Programme for International Student Assessment (PISA, 2018), contrasted with poor performance in Times Higher Education University Rankings (select Japan in the countries filter), measures of critical thinking and “real world issues”, and the TOEFL iBT test (see page 22 of the PDF).
+Japanese educational performance in international comparison: Here are the strong scores in Programme for International Student Assessment (PISA, 2018), contrasted with poor performance in Times Higher Education University Rankings (select Japan in the countries filter), measures of critical thinking and “real world issues”, and poor ability in speaking English.
+Here is the OECD’s page giving various statistics relating to Japanese education in international comparison.

 What is the purpose of education?
 Is it training? … We have already heard about the technical interns program that brings foreign workers to Japan as “trainees”.
 Here is the official website.
 JITCO, Technical Intern Training Program.
 But the video below (from 2017) reveals some of the problems with the programme.
 Similar arguments are in this article, also by the Tokyo correspondent of the Guardian newspaper, Justin McCurry, “Fears of Exploitation”.